kk-spartans/scholars-cup/01 - Introductory Questions/02 - Comparing everyday life across centuries/02 - Comparing everyday life across centuries.md

 The rate of change between 1920 and now is much more, something like a 9/10 — because not only did our routines change, but the jobs we have and the things we learn did too.

 Does it depend on what you're looking at?
-No. It does not, most fields are affected by this; the economy changed, how people talk to each other changed - **everything changed.**
+No. Most fields are affected by this; the economy changed, how people talk to each other changed - **everything changed.**